Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Recommended resources to uncover the “other side” of American history.

-What better way to learn about Indigenous histories and culture than through books, films and podcasts from Indigenous creators themselves?
+What better way to learn about Indigenous histories and culture than through books, films and podcasts straight from Indigenous creators?
 This list includes some of my personal favorites, as well as critically acclaimed works that aim to educate and enlighten you — all while decolonizing your library.

 Books about Indigenous histories